 Our products require specialized parts which have become more difficult to source.
 In some cases, we have had to purchase such parts from third-party brokers at substantially higher prices.
-Additionally, to mitigate for component shortages, we have begun to increase inventory levels and may continue to do so for an extended period.
-In the event demand doesn't materialize, we may need to hold excess inventory for several quarters.
-Alternatively, we may be unable to source sufficient components, even from third-party brokers, to meet customer demand, resulting in high levels of unshippable backlog.
+Additionally, to mitigate for component shortages, we have increased inventory levels.
+In the event demand doesn't materialize, we would need to hold excess inventory for several quarters.
+Alternatively, we may be unable to source sufficient components at any price, even from third-party brokers, to meet customer demand, resulting in high levels of unshippable backlog.
 We have placed non-cancellable inventory orders for certain products in advance of our normal lead times to secure normal and incremental future supply and capacity and may need to continue to do so in the future.
-The \$5 million operating loss in the current quarter was mainly due to costs associated with global supply chain constraints and restructuring charges.
-The Company expended over \$5 million during Q1FY23 which was a planned increase in inventory as part of the Company's supply chain strategy.
-Despite the increased spending level, the Company still maintained working capital of over \$31 million as of June 30, 2022.
-The cash flow used in operating activities of our continuing operations was approximately \$7.2 million which was primarily driven by a planned increase in inventory as part of the Company's supply chain strategy to help assure the Company has product and raw materials to satisfy customer demand.
-Although the Company's tactic to mitigate the current global supply chain issues by accumulating inventory in the current period resulted in a significant usage of cash in the current period, the Company does not expect to apply the same course of action, in the same magnitude, in future periods.
-Still, we may remain supply-constrained beyond the fiscal quarter ended June 30, 2022.
+The Company increased inventory by approximately \$4.9 million during the six months ended September 30, 2022 which was a planned increase in inventory as part of the Company's supply chain strategy.
+During the three months ended September 30, 2022, inventory decreased from June 30, 2022 by a net \$0.5 million and we had working capital of approximately \$26.0 million as of September 30, 2022.
+The cash flow used in operating activities of our continuing operations was approximately \$13.6 million which was primarily driven by the planned increase in inventory and the re-design of certain circuit boards as part of the Company's supply chain strategy to help assure the Company has product and raw materials to satisfy customer demand, and the net operating loss as a result of higher inventory component costs related to the global supply chain constraints.
+The Company's tactics to mitigate the current global supply chain issues included re-designing certain circuit boards to accommodate computer chips that are more readily available in the market at more reasonable prices, and by accumulating inventory in the first two quarters of fiscal year 2023.
+The increase in inventory purchases and in particular components purchased in the secondary markets will be cur accumulate inventory in the future, in the same magnitude, in future periods.
+However, we may remain supply-constrained beyond the fiscal quarter ended September 30, 2022.
+If such efforts are not successful for the foreseeable future, the Company may need to further adjust its operations to have sufficient liquidity.